patromi/tracardi-plugin-validator/README.md

 # Tracardi plugin

-This code can be run within Tracardi workflow.

 # String Validator

 The purpose of this plugin is valide data.
 We need to specify a type of regex.
 We can choose from: